F1DNA/FlexFarmerInDocker/README.md

       command: --debug --interval 21600 –cleanup
 ```

-Note that spacing matters as this is YAML code:
+Note that spacing matters as this is YAML code: (Also note the cap W, this is no bueno, don't do that)

  ![image](https://user-images.githubusercontent.com/61926834/132616393-5894bb7e-4efe-4e71-b56e-ce45da375316.png)